-"Therefore, in the ordinances thereof, the power of godliness is manifest."18 of the eternal family.
-Every human being has existed previously as a spirit child with heavenly parents,19 with Christ being the Firstborn of the Father in this heavenly family.20
+"Therefore, in the ordinances thereof, the power of godliness is manifest."

+Seen in its true light, the doctrine of the Father and the Son is the doctrine of the eternal family.
+Every human being has existed previously as a spirit child with heavenly parents, with Christ being the Firstborn of the Father in this heavenly family.